 How adult day care functions as daily respite in Colorado Springs

 For families managing caregiving alongside a full-time job or other responsibilities, adult day care is the most practical and cost-effective form of respite available in Colorado Springs.
 Rather than a one-time break, a day program provides structured weekday coverage on a consistent schedule.
 Caregivers know exactly when their loved one is supervised, engaged, and cared for — which allows them to focus on work, handle personal needs, or simply sleep.
-Hayat's adult care center coordinates directly with families so the handoff at morning drop-off and afternoon pickup is smooth and communication is consistent.
+Hayat's adult care center coordinates directly with families so the handoff at morning drop-off and afternoon pickup is smooth and communication is consistent throughout the day.

 Financial help for respite care in Colorado